-Model description#
+Model Description#

 This page outlines the underlying mathematics of the Thevenin equivalent circuit model.
 The index \(j\) is used throughout the documentation to gernalize the fact that the model can be run with a variable number of resistor-capacitor (RC) elements.
 When zero RC pairs are specified, the model collapses into the simpler Rint model, discussed here.
 However, the model also allows any nonzero number of RC pairs, within reason.
 The figure below illustrates an example Thevenin circuit with two RC pairs.